Headliner/Wall Replacement + Blinds

 .

-Here is the headliner installed.
-Notice the all-thread rod cut
+Here is the rear headliner with the painted caps.